minetest-mods-camp/minetest_findbiome/README.md

 Version: 0.2.0

-## Known bugs and limitations
+## Known limitations
-- Will only search for biomes in the same height as you.
+- For exotic biomes restricted by height, this mod does not guarantee you will teleport to land

 ## Authors
 - paramat (MIT License)